• Skip to primary navigation

 36. Do you have hormonal issues – PMS, perimenopausal or menopausal symptoms?
 The pyroluria protocol helps and this could be a clue that something is off

-This list is NOT in my book The Antianxiety Food Solution but the pyroluria questionnaire, protocol and testing information is (my book has a whole chapter on pyroluria).
+This list is NOT exhaustive and it’s NOT in my book The Antianxiety Food Solution because I gathered this information after the book was published.
+However, the pyroluria questionnaire, detailed protocol and testing information is in the book.
+There is an entire chapter on pyroluria.

 Filed Under: Antianxiety, Antianxiety Food Solution, Introversion, MTHFR, Pyroluria, Stress, The Anxiety Summit 3 Tagged With: anxiety, introversion, pyroluria, social anxiety, the anxiety summit, Trudy Scott, vitamin B6, zinc